SS-Hake/boldlygoes.github.io/_posts/2017-04-04-delta-gtx-review.md

 ## Final thoughts

 With a regular oil and wax I can see these boots lasting me at least another 5 years,  if they remain this comfortable I’d be happy to wear them all that time too.
-Insulative, grippy, comfortable and visually pleasing; these boots tick all the right boxes and support you in all the right places.
+Insulative, grippy, comfortable and visually pleasing; they tick all the right boxes and support you in all the right places.
 I've recently seen them online as low as £160, so while not exactly a bargain, they are still very good value.

 ### Rating 3/4
 I'd definitely reccomend them and would buy another pair in a heartbeat.